ceresagiada/Olist-customer-satisfaction-prediction/README.md

 # Workflow Architecture

 ## 1. The Dataset
-Olist Brazilian E-Commerce dataset ([Kaggle] (https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)), consisting of 9 relational tables, of which 8 were used for this analysis, for a total of 46 columns and ~100k entries.
+Olist Brazilian E-Commerce dataset ([Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)), consisting of 9 relational tables, of which 8 were used for this analysis, for a total of 46 columns and ~100k entries.

 ## 2. Data Cleaning & Preprocessing